 9. Demand for validation and proof of claim

-Here is yet another debt validation letter allowing you to question your debt collector for the proof of claim.
-Each time you feel suspicious about the activity of your debt collector, you can use this multi-purpose template to validate authenticity and obtain the proof of claim.
+Here is yet another sample allowing you to question your debt collector for the proof of claim.
+Each time you feel suspicious about the activity of your debt collector, you may use this multi-purpose template to validate authenticity and obtain the proof of claim.
 This is a detailed template referring to various State and Federal laws.

 10. Debt validation follow-up letter

-Having sent a debt validation letter and received some response to this, you can present a follow-up letter.
+Having sent a sample and received some response to this, you may present a follow-up letter.
 Contrarily, if you have not received response, use this template to question about the credit report.
-According to State and Federal laws, the debt collector owes you a hefty fine for negligence and lack of response.
-If you are unsure of drafting an effective letter, this can do it on your behalf.
+According to State and Federal laws, the collector owes you a hefty fine for negligence and lack of response.
+If you are unsure of drafting an effective letter, this may do it on your behalf.

 11. Debt dispute letter